tvangundy/workspace/docs/runbooks/README.md

 ---
 # Runbooks

 Welcome to the runbooks section!
 This folder contains comprehensive, step-by-step guides that walk you through building complete deployments from the ground up.
-Each runbook is designed to help new users understand and implement the infrastructure patterns demonstrated in the examples folder.
+Each runbook is designed to help new users understand and implement infrastructure patterns.

 ## Purpose

-The runbooks serve as instructional guides that break down the implementation process into clear, actionable steps.
-While the examples folder contains working reference implementations that are used for regression testing and serve as the "final product," the runbooks focus on the **how** and **why** behind each step, making them ideal for:
+The runbooks serve as instructional guides that break down the implementation process into clear, actionable steps, making them ideal for:

 - **New users** learning to build infrastructure from scratch
 - **Developers** who want to understand the implementation details
 - **Teams** adapting these patterns to their own environments
 - **Anyone** who prefers a guided, step-by-step approach

-## How Runbooks Relate to Examples

-The examples and runbooks work together:

-- **Examples** : Are production-ready, tested implementations that serve as reference code and are used for regression testing.
-These are the "what" - the complete, working solution.

-- **Runbooks** : Provide the "how" - detailed, step-by-step instructions that guide you through building a deployment that matches the corresponding example implementation.

-By following a runbook, you'll end up with a deployment that implements the same patterns and achieves the same results as the corresponding example in the examples folder.

 ## Available Runbooks